 The Pap Test

 A Pap test is your first line of defense against cervical cancer.
 During a pelvic exam, your gynecologist will take a sample of your cervical cells to look for ones that could become cancer.
-Those “precancerous” cells might never become a problem.
+Those precancerous cells might never become a problem.
 But it’s best to find out and get rid of them to be safe.

 It’s important to get a Pap test regularly.
 Talk to your doctor about how often you should have one.
-The U.S. Preventative Services Task Force (USPSTF) recommends that starting at age 21, women should get a Pap test every 3 years until age 65.
+The U.S. Preventive Services Task Force (USPSTF) recommends that starting at age 21, women should get a Pap test every 3 years until age 65.